Grandpa’s Got a Brand New Bag (of Weed)

 The accelerating trend toward marijuana legalization is fueling greater use, of course.
 A growing number of states are lifting their restrictions against pot and bills are pending in Congress to remove the federal ban.

 With Democrats in charge of the White House and both chambers of Congress, it’s only a matter of time before the feds make cannabis legit.
-Marijuana-friendly Democrats in the House and Senate vow action this year on cannabis legal reform.
+Marijuana-friendly Democrats in the House and Senate vow action in 2022 on cannabis legal reform.

 However, there’s also been an overt marketing push toward seniors.
 Marijuana dispensaries are offering discounts or free home delivery on “Silver Sundays” or “Senior Appreciation Days.”
 Marketers always are quick to sense and exploit a new trend, so it’s revealing that marijuana companies are targeting the silver set.

 Health experts are expressing worry about the consequences of seniors flocking to pot.
 While most studies show that marijuana has clear medical benefits and is generally safe, we’re in uncharted territory.
 Seniors sometimes report dizziness or disorientation because of marijuana use; data on how marijuana might adversely affect the overall health of the elderly are incomplete.

 But for now, the benefits greatly outweigh the potential downsides.
 Clinical studies show that marijuana helps relieve aches and pains from arthritis; vomiting and lack of appetite from chemotherapy; and the loneliness and depression that can afflict many seniors.